- Find Help

 Planning for the Future: Family First

 The following is our guide, "Planning for the Future: Family First."
-This guide is only intended to provide you with a basic understanding of the factors involved in coping with disability-related stress and is not intended to replace the opinions or suggestions of professionals.
+This guide is only intended to provide you with a basic understanding of the factors involved in addressing caregiver and family stress and is not intended to replace the opinions or suggestions of professionals.

 New Horizons Un-Limited assumes no responsibility in guaranteeing the services, programs or conditions as described.
 If you are interested in a resource listed below, call or contact the resource to verify the current situation.
 Carefully evaluate the information we provide and make your own decisions when using this guide.